alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 Opening each one in a web browser?
 Checking they include the text and images I actually care about?

-That would be ridiculous, right?

-Right?
+That's a lot of work, but I'd only have to do it as a one-off.
+Once I know I have a good snapshot on a particular page, I don't need to save it again; I just need to keep that copy safe.
 I don't need a general purpose web archiving tool -- I just need an archive of a particular set of pages.
-Once I know I have a good snapshot on a pages, I don't need to save it again; I just need to keep that copy safe.
-Create and checking an archive by hand takes time, but once it's done, it's low maintenance.

-So I decided to create my archive manually.
+That's why I decided to create my archive manually -- it was a lot of upfront work, but now I know I have a good copy of every page, and there's very little ongoing maintenance.

 ### A static folder for every page

-For every bookmark, I saved a static copy: a folder containing the HTML, stylesheets, images, and other linked files.
+For every bookmark, I save a static copy: a folder containing the HTML, stylesheets, images, and other linked files.
-Each one is a self-contained "mini-website" that I can open in a browser, even if the original page disappears.
+Each folder is a self-contained "mini-website" that I can open in a browser, even if the original page disappears.

 <figure style="width: 550px;">
   {%